LocalPlay/PlayYourPlace/README.md

 * MD5 - http://www.webtoolkit.info/javascript-md5.html

 Credit is due to the authors and contributors for making their work available for use here.
 Play Your Place is a Local Play project, instigated and designed by Ruth Catlow and Dr Mary Flanagan.
-Technical development by Soda
+Technical development by Soda.